| | | | | |

 Direct Drive Wheelbases

 The SC3 Sport is the cheapest way into the new generation at €1,405.
-Honestly though, if budget’s tight, the second-hand SC2 Pro market is worth a look first.
+If budget’s tight though, the second-hand SC2 Pro market – or the Simucube Pre-Owned listing at €1,053 – is worth a look first.
 The SC3 Pro at €1,656 is what I’d buy new.
+Co-branded SC3 bundles also exist now (BavarianSimTec Delta Pro SC at €3,156 is the standout) which can pair the wheelbase with a third-party rim and dash for one shipment.

 products per page